netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 otherwise not verified.
 Path metadata includes data about ASes and links, such as MTU, bandwidth, latency, AS internal hopcount, or geolocation information.
-Path metadata is stable, e.i. it is updated infrequently, probably at most once per hour.
-Properties such as bandwidth and latency therefore represent hardware properties rather than live traffic information.
+Path metadata is updated infrequently, probably at most once per hour.
+Properties such as bandwidth and latency represent hardware properties rather than live traffic information.

 **SCMP**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
 This is described in {{SCION-CP}}.